sandyysh221/PDA_Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

-def cards_total(self, cards): # not indented to indicate "cards_total" is part of CardGame class total # no declaration of what total should be, so should be total = 0;
+def cards_total(self, cards): # lines 37-41 not indented to indicate "cards_total" is part of CardGame class total # no declaration of what total should be, so should be total = 0;
   for card in cards:
     total += card.value